;

 Crnogorska Komercijalna Banka (CKB)

-CKB is one of the largest banks in Montenegro, offering a wide range of financial services to individuals and businesses.
+CKB is among the largest banks in Montenegro, providing a wide range of financial services for both individuals and businesses.
+From personal banking, savings accounts, and loans to corporate banking, business financing, and investment solutions, CKB delivers trusted and professional Montenegrin banking services.

 NLB Banka